I Uploaded My 3D Model — Now What?

 All parts go through a quality check before getting shipped out.

 Your 3D print is now ready for its final step and last leg of its journey.
-All of the printed 3D models are shipped via UPS, with delivery times varying by region – check out our shipping time page for more info.
-Or, if you’re in the neighborhood, you can also pick up your part at Materialise HQ in Leuven, Belgium.
-Either way, you get to hold in your hands the model that you imagined, created and designed.
+All of the printed 3D models are shipped via UPS, with delivery times varying by region — check out our shipping time page for more info.
+Ready to print your model?
+Go to our upload page to get started.